Bunaken National Park

 How do visiting divers help?

 As a diver visiting the dive sites of Manado you are clearly bringing money into the local economy in terms of your spending on food, transport, accommodation and shopping needs.
 Provided you are an ecologically aware diver your presence will not impact upon Bunaken's marine park in any negative way.
-In fact your presence is one of the reasons Bunaken is being protected and all divers must also pay an entrance fee for the park which further adds to the positive impact visiting divers make.
+In fact your presence is one of the reasons Bunaken Island is being protected and all divers must also pay an entrance fee for the park which further adds to the positive impact visiting divers make.
 In fact the diving industry provides alternative employment opportunities for local people, many of whom would otherwise be fisherman.

 All proceeds from sales of the entrance tags and tickets are managed by the Bunaken National Park Management Advisory Board.
 The BNPMAB will utilise these funds to finance a number of high priority conservation programmes in the park.
 These programmes include patrols and enforcement to abolish destructive fishing practices such as blast and cyanide fishing, village improvement programs within the park, collection and disposal of plastic and other wastes entering the park's waters, marine conservation education of both village children and adults, and reef and mangrove rehabilitation.
-Conservation of Bunaken's spectacular marine habitats requires funding, and your entrance fee is a valuable contribution to saving Bunaken's incredible but fragile reefs.
+Conservation of Bunaken's spectacular marine habitats requires funding, and your entrance fee is a valuable contribution to saving these incredible but fragile reefs.

 Back to reefs and parks index